 - An active member of the Sedona Conference’s Working Group on International Electronic Information Management and Disclosure (WG6), who Co-Chaired The 6th Annual Sedona Conference® International Programme on Cross‐Border Discovery and Data Protection Laws in London, England

 - A litigator who spent several years coding, designing, and leading the development of supply chain software applications for a Fortune 100 technology company before attending law school

-Littler’s eDiscovery lawyers focus only on eDiscovery, allowing them to remain current on the latest legal developments and to proactively advise clients before disputes with opposing counsel arise.
+Littler’s eDiscovery lawyers focus only on eDiscovery, allowing them to remain current on the latest legal and technology developments and to proactively advise clients before disputes with opposing counsel arise.
 Each of our eDiscovery shareholders also has real-life trial experience, so they bring a practical and cost-effective perspective to what can otherwise appear to be esoteric eDiscovery issues that can hijack a case.
 They also never lose sight of the fact that the goal of all discovery – including eDiscovery – is to win the case, so every activity needs to further that objective.

 In addition to its eDiscovery lawyers, Littler also employs a nationwide team of Litigation Support Specialists who leverage technology to streamline the collection, management, review, production and presentation of evidence, in a cost-effective yet powerful manner, using state-of-the-art eDiscovery technologies that have been rolled out firm-wide, including: